MerchantBanker.ca

 The opportunity is especially attractive in the lower-middle market because many Canadian food companies are not fundamentally weak businesses.
 Many have proven products, loyal customers, production equipment, regional distribution, food-safety systems, and meaningful demand.
 Their constraint is often not product-market fit.
 Their constraint is scale, capital, management depth, succession planning, reporting quality, transaction readiness, and the ability to expand beyond local or provincial markets.

-Reduced interprovincial trade barriers could strengthen the thesis.
+Reduced interprovincial trade barriers could strengthen this thesis.
 The Government of Canada has estimated that eliminating internal trade barriers could increase GDP by as much as $200 billion, or approximately $5,100 per person.
 For frozen-food and ready-to-eat companies, the practical benefit is not abstract GDP growth.
 It is the potential to move proven regional products across provincial channels more efficiently, especially into grocery, foodservice, institutional, private-label, and co-pack relationships.

 Export potential adds another layer.
 Processed food and beverage exports reached a record approximately $59.8 billion in 2024, up 3.8% from 2023 and equal to approximately 34.5% of production value.
 This confirms that export-ready Canadian food processors can be positioned beyond provincial and domestic demand if they have the required food-safety, labelling, traceability, production, and cold-chain capabilities.